analysiscenter/batchflow/docs/intro/tf_models.rst

 How to write a custom model
 ---------------------------

-To begin with, take a look into `conv_block <tf_layers#convolution-block>`_ documentation to find out how to write complex networks in just one line of code.
-This block is is a convenient building block for concise, yet very expressive neural networks.
+To begin with, take a look at `conv_block <tf_layers#convolution-block>`_ to find out how to write complex networks in just one line of code.
+This block is a convenient building block for concise, yet very expressive neural networks.

 The simplest case you should avoid